realm/EventKit/iOS/README.md

 ### Running EventBlank for iOS

 At that point you can open **EventBlank2-iOS.xcworkspace** in Xcode, build and run the app.
-If you don't have the minimum required data entered into the synchronized file the app will wait for it to be synced down before showing any UI.

-.. tbc ...
+If you followed the instructions correctly and created test data on the server you will see that data show up in your app.

 ## Credits